rexroof/trying-to-play-along/google-gke/README.md

 ### enable GKE ingress controller

-this will add an ingress controller to your cluster.

 ```
-   $ ./gcloud.sh container clusters update gke-demo --update-addons=HttpLoadBalancing=ENABLED
+    ./gcloud.sh container clusters update gke-demo --update-addons=HttpLoadBalancing=ENABLED
 ```

+note: upgrading the cluster this way will cause the cluster to be unavailable for a moment.

 ### adding more nodes to your  cluster